 But, Watch Tower, the institution’s governing organization, does not agree.
 Or if they do, their actions suggest otherwise.

 Each convention’s content is leaked online every year, almost always before the tour is finished.
 Each time, Watch Tower swiftly files for its removal.
-In January 2019, the TTF refused to comply with four such requests asking to remove content from the 2016 and 2017 conventions published to the FaithLeaks.
-The TTF also released the 2018 convention’s content.
+In January 2019, Truth & Transparency refused to comply with four such requests asking to remove content from the 2016 and 2017 conventions published to the FaithLeaks.
+Truth & Transparency also released the 2018 convention’s content.

 In early May, this year’s videos were leaked via a TransferXL link.
 The videos were promptly uploaded to Rutube, a Russian competitor to YouTube.
 The videos have since been removed from both TransferXL and Rutube.
 Rutube states that the content was removed by request of the copyright holder.

-Today, the Truth & Transparency Foundation has made these videos available for public viewing once again.
+Today, Truth & Transparency has made these videos available for public viewing once again.

 Before their removal, the videos received much analysis from ex-Witnesses on various forums across the Internet.
 Redditing_again, who published their own lengthy analysis of one video, argues that the videos simply deserve to be made public for the sake of criticism.